kanggunh/League-Of-Legends-Roles/README.md

 ])
 ```

-Our accuracy on the training set was 53.61%.
-The training set had a accuracy of 53.29%.
+Our accuracy on the training set was about 53.61%.
+The training set had a accuracy of about 53.29%.
 First thing we notice is that the similar accuracy shows that the model is not overfitting.
 For a baseline model with only two features, the model does a decent job predicing the roles.
 If the model predicts only one role, the accuracy would be 20%.
 With this model having only two features, an accuracy little over 50% is not too bad for a baseline model.

 ---
 # **Final Model**
 For our final model, we are going to use 8 quantitative features and transform 4 of them.
 We will be using a decision tree classifier like before.
+We do not have any ordinal or nominal features.

 Here is the general idea for why we chose these features.
 - **'kill':** the team plays to give certain roles (laners or jungle) more kill as a strategy